TomH131/cherry-leaves/README.md

 We aim to develop a machine learning model capable of predicting whether a given cherry leaf is healthy or affected by powdery mildew, using a dataset provided by the client.
 The primary objective is to reduce the time employees spend identifying fungal infections in cherry trees.
 The success criterion for the model is achieving an accuracy of 97% or higher.
 The model will function as a binary classifier, providing predictions based on uploaded images to a dashboard provided to the client.

+## ML Model Development

+We were fortunate that the first iteration of our machine learning model achieved an accuracy of 100%, which is, of course, the maximum achievable.
+This exceeds the client's agreed target accuracy of 97% and meets the business requirement of accurately predicting whether a leaf is healthy or not.
+Given this success, we see no need for further iterations.

 ### Current Process and Challenges
 The current process involves manually inspecting each tree, which takes approximately 30 minutes per tree.
 Employees collect samples to visually verify whether the leaves are healthy or infected with powdery mildew.
 If a tree is found to be infected, a specific compound is applied to eliminate the fungus, a task that typically takes about a minute per tree.
 Given that the company manages thousands of trees across multiple farms nationwide, this process consumes thousands of hours and demands a more efficient solution.